ThomasAllanLamb/mouse-tracker/README.md

 In `code/site.conf`, set `server_name` to the domain you want to use.
 Suppose `mouse-tracker.local`.

-In docker-compose.yml, set the first number of the `web` container's `port`.
+In `docker-compose.yml`, set the first number of the `web` container's `port`.
 Suppose `8080:80` to have it show up at mouse-tracker.local:8080.

-in hosts:
+In `/etc/hosts`:
 ```
 127.0.0.1 mouse-tracker.local
 ```

+In a terminal
 ```bash
 docker-compose up
 ```